Thomas M. Cooley Law School, J.D., 2000, magna cum laude

 U.S. District Court for the Eastern District of Michigan

 Ron is a shareholder and a member of the Administrative & Municipal Law Practice Group.
 Ron's practice focuses on the following areas: municipal law; administrative law; telecommunications law; energy & utilities law; transactional law related to the above; and litigation related to all of the above.

 Before joining Foster Swift in 2002, Ron worked as a Research Attorney in the Pre-Hearing Division at the Michigan Court of Appeals.
 He then served as a Judicial Law Clerk for Justice Marilyn Kelly at the Michigan Supreme Court.

-Ron regularly authors articles and makes speaking engagements on hot legal topics within his practice.
+Ron regularly authors articles and has spoken on hot legal topics within his practice.
 He has authored pieces that have appeared in the Michigan Bar Journal, and multiple law reviews, trade journal magazines, and newsletters.
 More details on Ron's vast experience and expertise are below:

 Municipal Law: Ron is known for his expertise in representing municipalities in litigation, and is equally as skilled in ordinance drafting and ordinance enforcement.
 He also regularly advises municipalities on every-day municipal matters, such as contracts, variances, special use permits, and rezonings; as well as on energy and telecommunications matters.

-Administrative Law: Ron regularly helps a wide array of clients resolve matters involving state administrative agencies, including the Michigan Public Service Commission (MPSC), the State Construction Code Commission, the Liquor Control Commission, and various county drain commissions.
+Administrative Law: Ron helps clients resolve matters involving state administrative agencies, including the Michigan Public Service Commission (MPSC), the State Construction Code Commission, the Liquor Control Commission, and various county drain commissions.
 On this front, his practice involves comment filings, contested case filings, working with government agencies' staff, and handling all aspects of contested cases and comment cases.